-The small business portal at the ABS
+The small business portal

-Visit the Small Business portal on the Australian Bureau of Statistics (ABS) website for stats about your industry and the current social and economic climate.
+Visit the small business portal on the Australian Bureau of Statistics (ABS) website for stats about your industry and the current social and economic climate.

 IBISWorld industry information

-At IBISWorld you can find metro and regional data, accessible by name or clickable map.
+At IBISWorld, you can find metro and regional data, accessible by name or clickable map.
 Data is available for numbers of business, by size in geographical categories.

 The Sensis eBusiness report is an annual report that provides insights into the behaviour of Australia's SMEs with technology and e-commerce.
 This includes findings on the Australian consumers' experience and adoption of technology to provide an overall understanding of the Australian environment.